Salesforce in 2017: predictions for the future

-As 2017 inches closer, we look back on the amazing advantages surrounding the Salesforce community in 2016.
-Salesforce dominated the past year with incredible events, new products and 9 new business acquisitions.
+As 2017 inches closer, we look back on the amazing advancements in the Salesforce community in 2016.
+Salesforce dominated the past year with incredible events, new products and nine new business acquisitions.
 The big question is, “what’s next?”
 We decided to ask the experts for their 2017 Salesforce predictions, and this is what they had to say:

 Dan Appleman (@danappleman)